 Consumers expect the convenience of an omnichannel checkout

-Canadians want to support their local businesses, but they also expect them to create a seamless checkout that offers their digital payment method of choice.
-Debit, notably, is an essential payment option for many Canadians, and 72 per cent believe consumers should have the option of using debit to pay when checking out online.
+Canadians want to support their local and small businesses, but they also expect them to create a seamless checkout that offers their digital payment method of choice.
+Interac Debit, notably, is an essential payment option for many Canadians, and 72 per cent believe consumers should have the option of using debit to pay when checking out online.

 Debit continues to grow in popularity.
 It’s becoming the go-to payment choice for a growing number of consumers for online transactions.
 We see this in Interac data, for example in the 333 per cent increase in Interac Debit for e-Commerce payments since the start of the pandemic, and a 113 per cent year-over-year increase in the volume of Interac e-Transfer transactions received by businesses.

-As e-commerce becomes more important for local purchases and consumer behaviour continues its rapid evolution, businesses that invest in accepting debit are investing in their ability to adapt and thrive.
+As e-commerce becomes more important for local purchases and consumer behaviour continues its rapid evolution, businesses of all sizes that invest in accepting debit are investing in their ability to adapt and thrive.
 As William Keliehor, Chief Commercial Officer, Interac observes, “Businesses need solutions to prioritize seamless integration of payment options across the consumer’s shopping journey, whether online, in-app or in-store.
 Businesses that support these changes now will be better positioned in the future.”

-Digital payment tools to keep spending local
+Small business payments toolkit to keep spending local

 In other words, offering consumers a choice in digital payments is important today, and it’s only going to become more important tomorrow.
 Retailers are coming to understand that when it comes to payments, the customer is the channel, and an omnichannel checkout experience is one that meets customers where they are.

-Interac can offer digital payment tools that will help businesses serve local customers in all sorts of ways.
+Interac can offer digital payment tools that will help small businesses serve local customers in all sorts of ways.

 As ever, Interac Debit for contactless payments offers a fast and easy way to check out, in store or curbside.
 Offer Interac Debit for e-Commerce as well, and you can serve customers going online or in-app to order local pickup or delivery.

-If you’re a business that’s accustomed to accepting cheques or cash for deposits or payments, consider leveraging Interac e-Transfer for payments instead.
+If you’re a small business that’s accustomed to accepting cheques or cash for deposits or payments, consider leveraging Interac e-Transfer for payments instead.
 More than half of Canadians (52 per cent) say they’re just as comfortable paying with Interac e-Transfer as by other payment methods, and during the pandemic they’ve been using it in new and different ways.
 Eighteen per cent of Canadians said they’ve used Interac e-Transfer for purchases from local businesses, 19 per cent have used it for takeout, and 14 per cent to pay a tradesperson.